vedrandragicevic/react-first-app/README.md

 # My First React App
-Run `npm-update` to install dependencies first.
+Run `npm update` to install dependencies first.
 <br>
 If you want to create new app from scratch then do:
 - `npx create-react-app my-app`